 Every cat is an individual, but orange cats have a reputation for being snuggly attention lovers.
-In addition to being a real purr machine, MoMo seeks affection every waking hour from Amy, and then some.
+In addition to being a real purr machine, MoMo the orange tabby cat seeks affection every waking hour from Amy, and then some.
 His frequent less-than-stealthy move is to climb up onto her pillow and start climbing around her head for attention.
 It makes no difference whether she’s awake or not!

 Karen Stephenson echoes these sentiments.
 Her house has been filled with all sorts of companion animals for two decades and yet there’s one snuggle monster who is the most in-your-face when seeking some loving.
 “Since the first day my husband brought home Tiger, he’s been the most loving animal,” says Karen.
 Even 18 years later, Tiger’s nightly habit of sleeping on her head is only broken when she’s traveling.
 He also likes to sit and stare at Karen’s husband, Brett.
 “I don’t know why he does it but it’s part of what makes him so adorable!”

 Maybe it’s a little too fitting that the man who said, “Never, never, never give up,” owned an orange tabby cat.
 That’s right, Winston Churchill shared his life with an orange tabby cat called Tango.
 He was probably just trying to get some sleep in his own bed when he came up with the famous line.